quic/aimet/Docs/user_guide/quant_analyzer.rst

 Overview
 ========

 The QuantAnalyzer performs several analyses to identify sensitive areas and hotspots in the model.
 These analyses are performed automatically.
-To use QuantAnalyzier, you to pass in callbacks to perform forward pass and evaluation, and optionally a dataloader for MSE loss analysis.
+To use QuantAnalyzier, you pass in callbacks to perform forward passes and evaluations, and optionally a dataloader for MSE loss analysis.

 For each analysis, QuantAnalyzer outputs JSON and/or HTML files containing data and plots for visualization.